LYNWOOD, Ill. – A man has claimed a Lynwood officer used excessive force against him last year during an arrest and has filed a subsequent lawsuit.

 “I’m going to stand here and wait for your sergeant to come,” Mosley said over and over on the video as he is being tased.

 “Please don’t have that dog bite me,” Mosely said.
-“Will your stop from biting me?”
-Mosely says over and over during the arrest.
+“Will you stop your dog from biting me?”
+Mosley says over and over during the arrest.